Determination of Residence for Tuition Purposes

 (c) Foster the development of educated members of the community and the world.

-(18) “Receiving institution” means the institution of higher education at which a transfer student currently desires to enroll.
+(20) “Receiving institution” means the institution of higher education to which a student desires to transfer credit.

-(21) “Sending institution” means the institution of higher education of most recent previous enrollment by a transfer student at which transferable academic credit was earned.
+(23) “Sending institution” means the institution of higher education of most recent previous enrollment by a student at which applicable academic credit was earned.

-(23) “Transfer student” means a student entering an institution for the first time having successfully completed a minimum of 12 semester hours at another institution that are applicable for credit at the institution the student is entering.
+(25) “Transfer student” means a student entering an institution for the first time having successfully completed a minimum of 12 semester hours at another institution of higher education after earning a high school diploma or equivalent that are applicable for credit at the institution the student is entering.

-.02-1 Admission of Transfer Students to Public Institutions.
+.02-1 Admission of Transfer Students and First-Time Students with Advanced Standing.

-(a) Satisfied the admission criteria of the receiving public institution as a high school senior; and
+(a) Satisfied the same admission criteria as a native student at the receiving public institution; and

 (3) Subject to §B of this regulation, a student attending a public institution who did not satisfy the admission criteria of a receiving public institution as a high school senior, but who has earned sufficient credits at a public institution to be classified by the receiving public institution as a sophomore, shall meet the stated admission criteria developed and published by the receiving public institution for transfer.